 Nursing is becoming a popular career choice for graduates from all degree disciplines.
 Not only is it a career in itself with all sorts of development opportunities and career progression, but it can sometimes be used as a springboard for other career areas including counselling, genetic counselling and midwifery.

-These courses last approximately two years.
+These courses last for three years.
 As a graduate, you could also apply for the standard three-year undergraduate courses.

 The application process